luben93/Android-Alarm-Clock/README.md

 Open Alarm Clock
 =====================

-A simple open source android alarm clock application that requires that you solve a math problem to deactivate the alarm. and checks your position so the alarm dosent go off in school or work
+A simple open source android alarm clock application that requires that you solve a math problem to deactivate the alarm.
+And checks your position so the alarm dosent go off in school or work

+## How to run

+i use android studio 2.1 and import the project and android studio finds everything.
+Check that you have the required build tools in the android sdk

 ## Contributing